Ensembles provably learn equivariance through data augmentation: Introduction

 \section{Introduction}

 Consider a learning task with an inherent symmetry.
 As an illustrative example, we can think of classifying images of, say, apples and pears.
-The classification should of course not change when the image is rotated, meaning that the learning task is \emph{invariant} to rotations.
-If we are segmenting the image, the apple segmentation mask should instead rotate with the image -- such tasks are called \emph{equivariant}.
-An a-priori known symmetry like this is a strong inductive bias, that should be used to improve performance of the model.
+The classification should, of course, not change when the image is rotated, which means that the learning task is \emph{invariant} to rotations.
+If we segment the image, the apple segmentation mask should instead rotate with the image -- such tasks are called \emph{equivariant}.
+An a priori known symmetry like this is a strong inductive bias, which should be possible to use to improve performance of the model.

 There are essentially two 'meta-approaches' to do the latter.
-The first one is to use data augmentation to generate new data that respects the symmetry -- in our example, to add all rotated versions of the training images to the dataset.
-This is versatile, simple and effective.
-However, there are of course no guarantees that the model after training exactly obeys the symmetry, in particular on out-of distribution data.
-To solve this problem, one can use the second meta-approach, namely to use a model that inherently respects the symmetry.
-Over the last half decade or so, an entire framework concerning achieving this for neural network has emerged under the name of \emph{Geometric Deep Learning} \citep{bronstein2021geometric}.
+The first is to, through data augmentation, ensure that the data respect the symmetry.
+In our example, one would add rotated versions of the training images to the dataset.
+This is versatile, simple, and effective.
+However, there are of course no guarantees that the model after training exactly obeys the symmetry, in particular on out-of-distribution data.
+To solve this problem, one can use the second meta-approach, namely, to use a model that inherently respects the symmetry.
+During the last half decade, an entire framework concerning so-called equivariant neural networks has emerged under the name of \emph{Geometric Deep Learning} (GDL) \cite{bronstein2021geometric}.